WHAT TO EXPECT

 Assess your needs – First, we must determine your long term needs and how they affect portfolio construction.
 With individuals and families, this may begin with a retirement plan.
 With institutions, we examine the investment policy statement.
 By analyzing cash flow requirements, investment time horizon, risk tolerance, liquidity needs and tax status, we formulate a long term strategic asset allocation of stocks and bonds.

-Analyze the markets – There are several key factors we regularly monitor to assess the attractiveness of different investments: Economic, Fundamental, Technical, and Quantitative.
+Analyze the markets – There are several key factors we regularly monitor to assess the attractiveness of different investments: Economic, Fundamental, Technical, and Quantitative factors.

 Economic factors describe the health of a local economy.
 Credit conditions, Federal Reserve policy, tax policy, unemployment statistics, interest rates, consumer spending and trade flows are some of the factors we consider important.